quasarframework/quasar/docs/src/pages/quasar-cli/developing-tauri-apps/app-icons-tauri.md

 ---
-title: App Icons for Proton
+title: App Icons for Tauri
-desc: How to manage the app icons for a Quasar Proton app.
+desc: How to manage the app icons for a Quasar Tauri app.
 ---

 These images are used to display the icon of the application in the desktop operating system in the tray, on the desktop, in the file-browser and in relevant stores.
 The `icon.ico` file is for Windows and `icon.icns` is for MacOS.
 If you discover any that are missing, please file an issue.